 Pending the establishment of certain UAE bodies in line with the Executive Regulations of the Law, the Project aims to connect various key stakeholders and officials in the UAE (such as the Ministry of Interior, Ministry of Education, Community Development Authority, Knowledge and Human Development Authority), bringing them together to address the key issues and consider the best approach to optimise protection against child abuse.

 Awareness videos were prepared (in both Arabic and English) and circulated to all UAE schools on 13 January 2019.
 The videos provide practical advice and delve into key aspects to consider in relation to child safety, such as:

-At seminars scheduled to take place at Al Tamimi’s Dubai and Abu Dhabi offices in early March 2019, teachers, school representatives and other stakeholders will be able to come together to ask further questions to those leading the roll-out of the Project, as well as representatives from the relevant ministries.
+At a seminar, teachers, school representatives and other stakeholders came together to ask further questions to those leading the roll-out of the Project, as well as representatives from the relevant ministries.